hyeong01/Portfolio/README.md

 [Source Codes](https://github.com/hyeong01/Emergency-Medical-Accessibility) <br>
 [Research Presentation](https://drive.google.com/file/d/1oxgDFhnuKv_zIlZ9ixoEksBy26_LSX7C/view)

-Analyzed the inequalities in medical accessibility by region and its implications
+Analyzed the inequalities in medical accessibility by region and its implications <br>
-- Investigated 1,000 samples per each region from the database for all Korean addresses, with a total of 17 regions.
+* Investigated 1,000 samples per each region from the database for all Korean addresses, with a total of 17 regions.
-- Using a commercial navigation API, calcuated the time to get from each address to the nearest emergency medical facility.
+* Using a commercial navigation API, calcuated the time to get from each address to the nearest emergency medical facility.
-- Analyzed the relationship between the average accessibilty time and medical service index such as the survival rate from heart attacks.
+* Analyzed the relationship between the average accessibilty time and medical service index such as the survival rate from heart attacks.
-- Removed the effects of other potential variables through regression.
+* Removed the effects of other potential variables through regression.
-- Conclusion: emergency medical accessibility differs signifcantly by region, and the difference is likely affecting its fatality rate.
+* Conclusion: emergency medical accessibility differs signifcantly by region, and the difference is likely affecting its fatality rate.
-- A comprehensive project involving economics, statistics, data preprocessing, and programming.
+* A comprehensive project involving economics, statistics, data preprocessing, and programming.
 ##

 ### _COVID-19 CT SCAN Detection_ | Spring 2020